ConesaLab/SQANTI-browser/README.md

 3. Enter the URL to your `hub.txt` file
 4. Click **Add Hub**

-### Step 3: Select Genome Assembly
+### Step 3: View Your Tracks

 1. Choose the appropriate genome assembly from the dropdown
-2. Your SQANTI3 tracks will appear in the track list
+2. Your SQANTI3 tracks will appear in the track list (visible by default as "full")
-3. Enable the tracks you want to view
+3. Use the search box to find specific isoforms using Trix search syntax

 ## Example Workflow